 (iii) explore the role of MCEs in the western Atlantic lionfish invasion

 My D.Phil. was funded by a Fisheries Society of the British Isles (FSBI) Ph.D.
 Studentship with fieldwork support from Operation Wallacea.
+The majority of my D.Phil fieldwork was carried out on the reefs of Utila, Honduras, on the southern Mesoamerican Reef.
 In addition, during my D.Phil.
 I took part in the 2016 and 2017 Bertarelli Foundation Chagos Archipelago reef survey expeditions.

 2017) Lionfish (Pterois spp.) invade the upper-bathyal zone in the western Atlantic.
 PeerJ 5:e3683 Available here